NHTSA Recalls and Your NC Accident Claim

 The Recall Notice and Your Duty to Act

 The manufacturer's contributory negligence argument based on an ignored recall is not automatic.
-They must prove several things:
+They must prove all of the following:

 - The notice adequately communicated the risk.
-Recall notices are often written in dense, technical language that understates the danger.
-If the notice failed to clearly communicate the severity of the risk, your failure to act may be reasonable.
+Recall notices are often written in dense technical language that understates the danger.
+If the notice failed to clearly communicate the severity of the safety risk, your failure to act may be reasonable.

 - You had a reasonable opportunity to get the repair.
-Recall repairs sometimes face parts shortages, long wait times, or limited dealership availability.
-If you tried to schedule the repair but could not get an appointment, that undermines the contributory negligence argument.
+Recall repairs sometimes face parts shortages, long dealership wait times, or limited service availability in rural NC counties.
+If you attempted to schedule the repair but could not, that undermines the contributory negligence argument.

 - Your failure to act was unreasonable.
-Forgetting about one recall notice among the many mailings you receive may not constitute the kind of unreasonable conduct that supports contributory negligence.
+Forgetting about one recall notice among the many mailings a vehicle owner receives may not constitute the kind of unreasonable conduct that supports contributory negligence in NC.

 The Manufacturer's Duty to Notify